 All business owners should consult their accountant or trusted tax advisor before deciding to utilize the incentive.
 Find additional information on Section 179 or request more information.

-When the decision has been made to make a purchase, look to a trusted dealership – one that cares about relationships with partners, not simply selling its most expensive machines and software.
-The experts at a dealership will help find exactly what fits your needs, and offer service and support long after the sale.
+When the decision has been made to make a purchase, look to a trusted dealership – one that cares about relationships with partners, not simply selling its most expensive machines.
+The experts at a dealership will help find the right machine to fit needs, and offer service and support long after the sale.

 About The Author